locka99/cpp-to-rust-book/memory_management/index.md

 # Memory Management

-Variables that you declare in C++ or Rust reside on the stack or they reside in the heap.
-When they reside in the stack they are automatically cleared out when a function exits.
-When they reside in the heap they are cleared out when they are deallocated.
+Structures that you declare in C++ or Rust reside on the stack or they reside in the heap.

 ## Stack

 The stack is a memory reserved by the operating system for each thread in your program.
-The runtime uses it for local variables within your code including those passed in function calls.

-When you declare local variables, or call a function, the compiler will generate code to reserve backing space for them in the stack.
-When local variables go out of scope, the stack pointer is moved back and the space is reclaimed.
-It's a simple and effective mechanism.
+Stack is reserved for local variables based upon their predetermined size by moving a stack pointer register forward by that amount.
+When the local variables go out of scope, the stack pointer reduces by the same amount.

 ```rust
 // Stack allocated